 One of the best things about these cashew horchata popsicles is that they are boozy, but not too boozy, so they freeze up just right and have the right amount of tequila in them to make them feel like a fun summer treat.
 After shooting these popsicles, I sat down at my dining room table to eat one and just taking that time to pause for a second and enjoy made me realize that this summer, I need more of that.
 I need more just sitting on the porch and watching the neighborhood pass me by, instead of constantly feeling the pull to be on social media or doing ‘work’ while I do something else.
 Hard work is totally 100% essential to blogging, but I’m totally ok with going on a bike ride in the sun and leaving my phone at home for a while too.
 Cheers to hard work and taking the time to just chill with a cashew horchata popsicle!

-Drain the cashews from soaking overnight.
-In a blender, place the cashews, cinnamon, nutmeg, allspice, water and maple syrup together.
+- Drain the cashews (affiliate link) from soaking overnight.
+In a blender (affiliate link), place the cashews (affiliate link), cinnamon, nutmeg, allspice, water and maple syrup together.
 Blend until smooth and creamy.
 Add the tequila and blend for an additional 30 seconds.
 Pour into popsicles molds and freeze until firm, about 6-8 hours, at least.